• Skip to primary navigation

 • 1½ medium Brown onion finely diced

-• 3 tablespoon Mint dry or fresh (if using fresh, finely chopped)
+• 3 tablespoons Mint dry or fresh (if using fresh, finely chopped, avoid hard stems)

-• 3 teaspoon Black pepper cracked, or to taste
+• 3 teaspoons Black pepper cracked, or to taste

 Dressing